skulpt/skulpt/modules.rst

 The `random` module
 -----------------------------------

-We often want to use **random numbers** in programs: here are a few typical uses:
+We often want to use **random numbers** in programs.
+Here are a few typical uses:

 * To play a game of chance where the computer needs to throw some dice, pick a number, or flip a coin,
 * To shuffle a deck of playing cards randomly,